 All official travel must be for the use and benefit of the mission of the University.
 State law specifies that travel expenses may be reimbursed only when the purpose of travel is clearly for the conduct of the State’s official business and in consonance with the legal responsibilities of the agency of the state represented.

 Social functions are not considered official business.

-The employee obtains permission to travel using the Request for Travel Authorization form or RTA.
-RTAs are not required for prospective employees.
-Upon approval, travel arrangements are made.
-When an employee travels on official business, he is expected to comply with applicable laws and policies and ensure that each travel arrangement is the most cost effective.
+When an employee travels on official business he/she is expected to comply with applicable laws and policies and ensure that each travel arrangement is the most cost effective.
 To reduce travel costs for state agencies, the State of Texas has established the State Travel Management Program (STMP).
 The STMP has negotiated contracts for travel services, such as state contracted lodging rates, rental car rates, and airline rates.
 Travelers must use these contracted services when available.

 Page last updated 12:31 PM, February 20, 2017